 The Citrus Heights Water District (CHWD or District) is currently using a 30-year Capital Improvement Plan that was developed in 1998 as a key planning tool to determine annual capital improvement projects, which include water main replacements.
 Because the plan is nearing the end of its term, the District is undertaking a process to review and refine its long-term water main replacement program: Project 2030 - Water Main Replacement (Project 2030 or project).
-Key elements of this Project 2030 - Water Main Replacement Study (Study) are shown on Figure 1-1, Project 2030 - Water Main Replacement Study (Study) are shown on Figure 1-1, Project 2030 - Water Main Replacement Study (Study) are shown on Figure 1-1, Project polygon development; (2) water demand forecast; (3) water main assessment; (4) water main replacement phasing options and the preferred option; (5) project cost estimates; (6) funding strategy, including water rate options and debt service options; and (7) Implementation Plan.
+Key elements of this Project 2030 - Water Main Replacement Study (Study) are shown on Figure 1-1, Project 2030 - Water Main Replacement Study Overview, and include (1) asset inventory and project polygon development; (2) water demand forecast; (3) water main assessment; (4) water main replacement phasing options and the preferred option; (5) project cost estimates; (6) funding strategy, including water rate options and debt service options; and (7) Implementation Plan.